Specialism

 In what now seems like a distant era, the High Court ruled that visual impact was irrelevant when gauging openness.
 Green J declared it "wrong in principle to arrive at a specific conclusion as to openness by reference to visual impact."
 This led many local planning authorities to rely on mechanistic, cubic-metre maths alone, ignoring design quality, landscape context, or the actual lived experience of the space.

-2. Lee Valley RPA v Epping Forest DC (2016) – Agricultural exceptionalism
+2. Lee Valley RPA v Epping Forest DC (2016) – Defining appropriate development

 The Court of Appeal confirmed that buildings for agriculture and forestry are deemed "appropriate" development by policy and therefore, in principle, cannot be harmful to openness.
 The judgment separated the black-and-white policy definition from the on-the-ground experience, with Lindblom LJ clarifying: "The concept of 'openness' here means the state of being free from built development, the absence of buildings - as distinct from the absence of visual impact."